-- Honiara International Airport (HIR) located in Honiara, Guadalcanal. - Munda International Airport (MUA) located in Munda, New Georgia Island. - Existing road network on Malaita Island and Noro Town on New Georgia Island. - Sealing of the Santa Cruz Airport runway on Nendo Island.
+- Honiara International Airport (HIR) located in Honiara, Guadalcanal. - Munda International Airport located in Munda, New Georgia Island. - Existing road network on Malaita Island with four bridges, 2 in north area (Kolofe 1 and 2) the others in south area (Su'u and Bira) and Noro Town on New Georgia Island. - Sealing of the Santa Cruz Airport runway on Nendo Island.